hashicorp/katakoda/vault-granular-access-control/step-app-2.md

     [=======]  ()
 ```

-The web application needs access to database
+The web application needs access to a database.

 Login with the `apps` user.